serverlessworkflow/specification/specification/README.md

 </details>

 Defines a transition from point A to point B in the serverless workflow.
-For more information see the [Transitions section](#Transitions).
+For more information, see the [Transitions section](#Transitions).

 #### Operation State